 size of the universe.
 This result is the same for both the Big

+Bang model and the RSS model.
 Alternatively, a finite potential can be obtained from eq.

 (2) by assuming the density diminishes more rapidly than 1/R3